 You make decisions based on your values, and your team members make decisions based on their values.
 That type of value-based decision making is vital for uniting your employees, your managers, and your owners around one key goal – the goal of increasing the monetary value of your company.
 If your team members see the “value” of your goal, they are more likely to jump on board with your ideas and suggestions.
 If increasing the value of your company affects them in a positive manner, then they will value your ideas and help you achieve your company’s goal.

 So how do you deal with values within your organization?
 Well, you can perform a self-assessment on yourself and on your team members.
 You can find free value assessments online like the Personal Values Assessment by Barrett Values Centre.
 Essentially, this type of assessment will identify what matters the most to you and your team members.

 Once completed, the assessment will also reveal whether or not your group members’ personal values line up with your organization’s values.
 If the values don’t line up, then you’ll have team members who are less than motivated to help you reach your business goals.
 Your options at that point are to take corrective measures to shape your team members’ values and align them to your company’s OR to hire new employees whose values line-up with your company’s.

 Now, taking those steps sounds easy, but it’s tough.
 In some of my future articles, I’ll talk about the people within your organization.
 After all, “people/personnel” are also one of the 8 foundational components that drive up your business’s intrinsic value.
 I’ll show you how to reshape and remold your team members’ goals and values to get everyone moving in the same direction.
 But until then, use this article as an overview on personal values and how they affect your business.
 Know that your personal values affect your business in the strategic planning process because they shape the decisions you and your team members make.

-Be sure to join me for my next article, where I discuss the first S in VMVSOSTA – the SWOT analysis.
+Be sure to join me for my next article in our growth series, where I discuss the first S in VMVSOSTA – the SWOT analysis.